anagolay/w3f-grant-support-repo/README.md

 - upload the artifacts on IPFS
 - cleanup the working directory and return the IPFS CID of every hosted content

-> ℹ️ If you didn't change the `env` file the api key is not needed even though the API documentation says that it is used.
+> If you didn't change the `env` file the API key is not needed even though the API documentation says that it is used.

 ## Anagolay Operation Standard